theabolton/stm32f3-oscilloscope/README.rst

 ==============
 At this early stage in the project, these features are working:

-* Single channel sample capture, at up to 16,000 samples per second.
-The sample rate is very limited currently due to the synchronous display of samples as they are captured.
-Once I have DMA handling the captured data, sample rates of up to 3Msps should be possible.
+* Single channel sample capture, at up to 1,600,000 samples per second.
-* Display of the sampled data on the LCD.
+* Display of the sampled data on the LCD, limited to about 100 sweeps per second due to the bandwidth of the LCD controller.
-* Selection of sample rate via pushbutton 1, from 16,000sps (2ms/div) out to
+* Selection of timebase via pushbutton 1, in standard (1x, 2x, 5x per decade)
-  1sps (32s/div).
+  steps from 20µs/div out to 1s/div, plus a strip-chart like 32s/div mode.
 * Signal generation outputs, one a rough sine wave, the other a ramp.
 * Selection of the signal generator output frequency via pushbutton 4, from 1Hz to 10kHz, in half-decade steps.

 Roadmap
 =======
-Still to be done:

-* Use DMA to handle captured data, to enable higher sample rates.
+Planned improvements include:

+* Rust-ify the code: much of it is currently written using C idioms.
 * Optimize sampling time per sample, based on sampling rate.
+* Evaluate the usefulness of higher-sample-rate, lower-accuracy configurations (the theoretical limit is 9Msps at 6 bits with increased timing jitter).
 * Add a trigger mechanism, probably using an on-board comparator, and one channel of the DAC for the trigger reference voltage.
 * Add adjustable vertical gain, perhaps using the on-board op-amp as a programmable gain amplifier.
-* Add dual-channel capability, or possibly even quad-channel and/or logic analyzer mode.
+* Add dual-channel capability, or possibly even quad-channel and/or a logic analyzer mode.
 * Finish designing and prototyping the analog input stage.
 * Use a rotary control to make the user interface easier to use.